 The Criminal Defense Law Center of West Michigan has a reputation for providing aggressive and knowledgeable legal representation.
 Our skilled attorneys can handle a wide range of matters from drug crimes, felony offenses and all traffic crimes.
 The traffic crimes we defend include:

-The Criminal Defense Law Center of West Michigan are reckless driving criminal defense attorneys.
-We understand that the reckless driving law in Michigan was recently changed to included these additional offenses: reckless driving causing serious injury and reckless driving causing death.
+We understand that the reckless driving law in Michigan was recently changed to include these additional offenses: reckless driving causing serious injury and reckless driving causing death.
 Reckless driving causing serious injury is a felony with a possible sentence of up to five years in prison.
 Reckless driving causing death is an extremely serious felony.
-A conviction for Reckless driving causing death of another due to reckless driving could result in a prison sentence of up to fifteen years incarceration.
+A conviction for Reckless driving causing the death of another due to reckless driving could result in a prison sentence of up to fifteen years incarceration.